Last Updated on May 19, 2023 by River Tree Farms

 Woks are round pots that originated from China but were later brought to the United States.
 They are not only used traditionally but also in modern kitchens.
 Some of these pots come with lids for covering foods, especially steaming.
 Woks come in various materials, that as cast iron and carbon steel.
 Depending on your cooking needs, you might need the two Woks.
 This article has compiled both materials, their advantages and disadvantages, cleaning and maintenance, and their features.

-- 4 Cast Iron Vs Carbon Steel Wok health
+Comparison Table between Cast Iron And Carbon Steel Wok

 Cast Iron Wok features: